pub struct SharedBufferSlice<'a> { /* private fields */ }Expand description

 process has well-defined memory ordering semantics.
 Otherwise, the

-method must be called before read
+acquire_writes method must be called before read and after receiving

 a signal from the other process in order to provide such ordering

 guarantees.
-In practice, this means that acquire_writes
+In practice, this means that acquire_writes should be the

 first read operation that happens after receiving a signal from another